xjrga/xjrga.github.io/main_source/snack/screenshots/snack_food_categories.rst

    :alt: food categories view
    :align: center

    Create special food categories to easily find your food items.
+For example, you can have "Favorites" category.